RoboticsClubatUCF/Bowser/catkin_ws/src/bowser_lidar/README.md

 	your@terminal:~$ roslaunch igvc2019_navigation start.launch
 	```
 	1. If this fails, go through at the steps above again and refer to their troubleshooting solutions.
-	2. If their troubleshooting solutions don't solve your problem, make sure you are using Ubuntu 16.04 and ROS Kinetic.
+	2. If their troubleshooting solutions don't solve your problem, make sure you are using Ubuntu 16.04 and ROS Melodic.
 Any questions about other distributions will not be addressed.
 	3. Post an issue thread on our GitHub repository and we will attempt to manually address the issue and update the installation instructions for as long as we are available.
 13. Read velodyne_test_procedure.md and imu_test_procedure.md for more instructions.